Unshar/gettingdata/README.md

 The run_analyis.R, referred here as "the script", is the main deliverable for the Getting and Cleaning Data Course Project, which represents 40% of the final grade.
 This course project will be evaluated and graded through peer assessment.

 The scrip does the following:

 1. Merges the training files to create one training data set.

 2. Merges the test files to create one test data set.

 3. Merges the training and test data sets to create one complete data set.

-4. Extracts only the measurements on the mean and standard deviation for each measurement.†
+4. Extracts only the measurements on the mean and standard deviation for each measureme.

 5. Uses descriptive activity names to name the activities in the data set

 6. Appropriately labels the data set with descriptive activity names.†

 7. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.†

 2. GENERAL NOTES